Changing jobs can be both exciting and daunting. And it will probably have financial implications.

 - Discuss disability insurance needs and eligibility for individual coverage, if applicable.

 - Enroll in appropriate benefits and cancel any overlapping coverage, if necessary.

 - If you don't qualify for insurance right away, consider the federal Health Insurance Marketplace, COBRA continuation coverage, private medical insurance or enrolling in your spouse's plan (if available).

-Review your investment strategy
+Evaluate your investment strategy

 - Set up systematic investing (automatic contributions) to investment accounts.

-- Evaluate your options for money in your previous employer's retirement plan, such as a 401(k), pension or stock options and consider consolidating your accounts by rolling over your 401(k) or 403(b) from your previous employer.
+- Evaluate your options for money in your previous employer's retirement plan, such as a 401(k), pension or stock options, and consider consolidating your accounts by rolling over your 401(k) or 403(b) from your previous employer.